-Pizza sauce doesn’t need to be cooked as the fresh tomato taste is desirable on pizza and it will be lost if cooked before being baked.
-You can choose to cook pizza sauce if you want to have a more concentrated, cooked flavor which is more common in New York style pizzas.
+Pizza sauce doesn’t need to be cooked if the fresh tomato taste is desirable on pizza as it will be lost if cooked before being baked.
+You can choose to cook pizza sauce if you want to have a more concentrated, deeper flavor which is more common in New York style pizzas.

 Simmering pizza sauce essentially means the sauce gets cooked twice as it gets cooked on top of the pizza.
-Most of the best sauces I know just mix up the ingredients until smooth and are then used as is.
-No need to spend extra time reducing a sauce.
+Many sauces just mix up the ingredients until smooth and are then used as is.

 What about the best tomatoes to use and how to prepare the sauce?
-In this article, I’ll cover my best tips on how to make the tastiest pizza sauces.
-Let’s dive in.
+I’ll cover my best tips on how to make the tastiest pizza sauce below.

 Cooking Pizza Sauce Vs Not Cooking

 Pizza sauce doesn’t need to be cooked as the tomatoes are ready to eat straight from the can.
-They are steamed when processed to remove the skins and kill bacteria on the surface.
+They are steamed when processed to remove the skin and kill bacteria on the surface.

 They also technically get cooked on top of the pizza when it bakes, so cooking it first would mean you are cooking the sauce twice which kills that fresh and raw tomato flavor.

 If you use a good quality canned tomato, producers use the best quality plum tomatoes picked off the vine when perfectly ripe.
 This means the product tastes great already and doesn’t need much messing with.

 This flavor is best enjoyed without too much cooking so you can taste the tangy fresh taste of the tomatoes.